3 month sleep regression: Myth or real?

 You know how people say babies will just fall asleep when they’re tired enough?
 Unfortunately, it’s a little more nuanced than that.
 Babies are typically able to fall asleep easily when they’re tired, but there’s a fine line between sleepy and overtired.
 If a little one is awake too long, they usually have a harder time falling asleep and staying asleep.

 So how do you know when to even try getting your baby to snooze?
-By paying attention to wake windows and sleepy cues.
+By paying attention to and .
 At 3 months, most babies can comfortably stay awake between 60 - 120 minutes before napping again.
 So if your baby has been awake for about two hours and they’re not showing signs of being sleepy (like yawning or rubbing their eyes) quite yet, we recommend trying to get them to bed anyway.
 Sometimes physical sleepy cues can be hard to decipher!

 Tip #3: Create an ideal sleep environment